 In contrast, shader tattoo machines utilize more power, have more needles, and move at a slower speed to accommodate the detailed coloring of a tattoo.
 If you need to tune your machine to switch between each operation, you can find the speed that’s right for you.

 Size of the Front Spring

-The front spring’s size is more massive for shaders than it is for liners.
+The front spring’s size is much bigger for shaders than it is for liners.
 This gives the front spring strength to deliver high-quality tattoo art services through the electromagnetic forces transferred through the coils.